terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 The sub-indexes are classified into two categories.

-	1. Final indexes(Final merge), which are created by initialization
-	2. Non-final indexes(Clean merge), which are created by a transaction committing or merging non final indexes.
+	1.Final indexes(Final merge), which are created by initialization 2.Non-final indexes(Clean merge), which are created by a transaction committing or merging non final indexes.

 Every transaction creates a separate sub-indexes which are sorted as a list by ascending order of the transaction least LSN.
 This order reflects the sequence of transactions because the LMPI is a non-concurrent index.